bakewizard/bakekit/docs/regions-blocks.md

 # 🧩 Regions & Blocks

+Regions & Blocks are the foundation for dynamic content in **BakeKit CMS** themes.
-In **BakeKit CMS**, themes use region placeholders to mark where dynamic content should appear.
+Themes use region placeholders to mark where dynamic content should appear.
 These placeholders are defined using:

 ```php
 <?= $this->region('region-name'); ?>